NatBat92/drf-api/README.md

     1. Key as `CLOUDINARY_URL` and the value as your cloudinary API Environment variable e.g. `cloudinary://**************:**************@*********`.
 Click the Add button.
     1. Key as `SECRET_KEY` and the value as a complex string which will be used to provide cryptographic signing.
 Click the Add button.
     1. Ensure the key `DATABASE_URL` is already populated.
 This should have been created automatically by Heroku.
-    1. The `DATABASE_URL` should be copied into your local `.env`, created during the cloning process.(Add the address to your ElephantSQL respository)
+    1. The `DATABASE_URL` should be copied into your local `.env`, created during the cloning process (add the address to your ElephantSQL respository).
-    1. To make authenticated requests to this API (e.g. from a fontend application) you are required to add the key `CLIENT_ORIGIN` with the value set as the URL you will be sending the authentication request from.
+    1. To make authenticated requests to this API (e.g. from a front-end application), you are required to add the key `CLIENT_ORIGIN` with the value set as the source URL sending the authentication request.
     1. Additionally, a `CLIENT_ORIGIN_DEV` key can be set with the value of a development server (IP or URL) for use during local development.
 1. Open the `.env` file in the project directory and delete the key / value pair `DEV_ENVIRONMENT_DATABASE = True` before saving the file.
 This can be added back after the next step to ensure local development changes will not alter the remote database.
 1. Navigate to the 'Deploy' page using the menu towards the top of the page.